YahooArchive/mojito/docs/dev_guide/code_exs/simple_logging.rst

 ``application.json`` or use the default (``debug``) if no log level is set with ``logLevel``.
 The second use of ``Y.log`` will use the log level ``info``.
-Both statements specify the reporting module ``logBinderIndex``.
+Both statements specify the reporting module ``log-binder-index``.

 .. code-block:: javascript

-   Y.log("This message will be reported at the log level set in application.json or the default level.", null, "logBinderIndex");
+   Y.log("This message will be reported at the log level set in application.json or the default level.", null, "log-binder-index");
-   Y.log("This log message will be reported at the INFO log level.", "info", "logBinderIndex");
+   Y.log("This log message will be reported at the INFO log level.", "info", "log-binder-index");

 .. _code_exs_logging-setup: